Our School Offer

 What staff training is in place to support children and young people with Special Educational Needs and Disabilities?

-As a special school for children and young people with special educational needs and disabilities, our entire focus is meeting those complex needs.
-To do this we ensure all staff are appropriately trained to meet the needs of the children.
+As a special school for children and young people with special educational needs and disabilities, our focus is to meet those complex needs.
+To facilitate this, we ensure all staff are appropriately trained to meet the needs of the children.
 Our professional development framework has three strands: essential; core; and elective.

 How accessible is your environment?

-We offer a purpose built special school which is fully accessible to children and young people with mobility and sensory impairments.
-The school has level access throughout, has overhead tracking hoists in almost all areas and mobile hoists can be used where overhead hoists aren’t available.
+We offer a purpose-built special school which is fully accessible to children and young people with mobility and sensory impairments.
+The school has level access throughout, has overhead tracking hoists in all classrooms and mobile hoists can be used where overhead hoists aren’t available.
 There are accessible toilets and changing spaces throughout the building.
-We have specialist resources to meet a variety of needs including Sensory Room, Rebound Room, Hydrotherapy Pool, Interactive Soft Play Room, Track Chair System, Quiet Safe Spaces, Media Suite and Sensory Garden.
+The school car park has dedicated disabled parking bays for parent access.
+The school maintains 2 specialist access minibuses for wheelchair users.
+Trained drivers within the staff team are available to facilitate valuable off-site activities.
+We have specialist resources to meet a variety of needs including Sensory Areas, Rebound Room, Hydrotherapy Pool, Interactive Soft Play Room, Track Chair System, Quiet Safe Spaces, Media Suite, Sensory Garden and extensive outdoor spaces.